 My research interests lie within Cognitive and Applied Neuropsychology, more specifically in Executive Functions.
 My theoretical background is mostly on cogntive control, applying this knowledge to a wide range of behaviour.
 I am not limited to one type of method, and instead have used a variety of paradigms (Task Switching, Go-NoGo, Stroop, Priming, ANT, Episodic Memory), populations (Schizophrenia, Schizotypia, Multiple Schlerosis, Down Syndrome, adults born prematurely, older adults, Martial Artists) and techniques (Reaction Times, Questionnaires, Event Related Potentials, Transcranial Magnetic Resonance, 3D virtual environment).
 I am currently fascinated by ways in which we can boost these executive functions, from the use of verbal instructions, curiosity, concentration and Martial Arts.
-I also work as Director of the Postgraduate Programme.
+I also work as Director of Impact and Engagement.

 PPP4027 - Learning and Rehabilitation